TPIsoftware-digirunner/digirunner/README.md

 ```
  - The default initialization-mode is `always`.
 Change it to `never`.
 ```
-spring.datasource.initialization-mode=never
+spring.sql.init.mode=never
 ```
  - Remove the next line.
 ```
 spring.h2.console.enabled=true
 ```
-### After editing the configMap, execute the following command to connect the DB connection to the Cloud SQL instance.
+# After editing the configMap, execute the following command to connect the DB connection to the Cloud SQL instance.
 ```
 kubectl rollout restart deployment digirunner -n $NAMESPACE
 ```